flyingrhinonz/nccm/README.md

 - Tab:                Switch between text boxes
 - Enter or Ctrl-m:    Connect to the selected entry
 - Ctrl-h:             Display this help menu
-- Ctrl-k              Toggle cursor mode std <--> focus
+- Ctrl-k:             Toggle cursor mode std <--> focus
+- Ctrl-q or
+- Ctrl-c or
-- Ctrl-q or Ctrl-c:   Quit the program
+- Ctrl-d:             Quit the program
 - F1-F5 or !@#$% :    Sort by respective column (1-5)